Shakti: Shiva-Shakti psychoanalysis in literature

 The Indian author Raja Rao explored the metaphysics of gender in his works and presented humans as beings endowed with androgynous sensibilities irrespective of their gender expression.
-The androgyny in humans, represented by the union of Shiva-Shakti, balances itself during copulation wherein the shakti in a woman seeks the shiva of a man and at times the shiva of a woman seeks the shakti in a man, and vice versa.
-Rao portrayed women as being of three types: the ideal Hindu woman who is an incarnation of shakti, the fallen Hindu woman, and the non-Hindu woman who is intelligent and sensuous yet flawed in an essential way.
-All the male protagonists in Rao's works are Brahmins versed in the Upanishads, and some of them see and worship the same essential spirit, the latent shakti, in all the women around them, including mother, wife, sister, whore, and lover; whereas the women worship the latent shiva in their men.
+The androgyny in humans, represented by the union of Shiva-Shakti, balances itself during copulation wherein the shakti in a woman seeks the shiva of a man, while at other times the shiva of a woman seeks the shakti in a man, and vice versa.

+Rao characterized women as being three types: the ideal Hindu woman, who is an incarnation of shakti; the fallen Hindu woman; and the non-Hindu woman, who is intelligent and sensuous yet flawed in an essential way.
+All the male protagonists in Rao's works are Brahmins, versed in the Upanishads, and some of them see and worship the same essential spirit, the latent shakti, in their women including mother, wife, sister, whore, and lover; whereas the women worship the latent shiva in their men.